akhodakivskiy/redobj/README.md

 ##Documentation

 Use `dox` in order to generage API docs.
-Will add a static page to pages.github.com with the docs.
+Later I will add a static page to pages.github.com with the api docs.

 Simple example, included in `examples/simple.js`: